Last updated: April 2026

 Unacceptable risk (banned): AI that manipulates behavior to cause harm, social scoring by governments, real-time biometric identification in public spaces for law enforcement (with limited exceptions).
 These prohibitions took effect February 2025.

 High risk: AI used in employment (recruitment, performance evaluation), education, credit scoring, healthcare diagnostics, law enforcement, and critical infrastructure.
 These require conformity assessments, risk management systems, transparency, human oversight, and documentation.
-Most obligations apply from August 2026, with extended timelines for certain embedded systems.
+Transparency obligations (Article 50) apply from 2 August 2026.
+High-risk AI system obligations are being revised under the May 2026 Digital Omnibus provisional agreement: stand-alone systems to 2 December 2027, systems embedded in regulated products to 2 August 2028, pending formal adoption.

 Limited risk: AI systems that interact with users (chatbots), generate synthetic content (deepfakes, AI-generated text/images), or present as human when they are not.
 These primarily require transparency obligations (telling users they’re interacting with AI or that content is AI-generated).
 Transparency obligations under Article 50 apply from 2 August 2026.